 If HU determines that a student is missing, it will notify the Harrisburg Police or other local law enforcement agencies, regardless of whether the student has identified a missing person contact.
-HU will also notify the Director of Student Services or a designee.
-The Director of Student Services or a designee will notify the student's emergency contact within 24 hours after it is determined that the student is missing.
-If the missing student is less than 18 and not emancipated, the Director of Student Services will immediately notify the student's parent or guardian in addition to his or her designated contact.
+HU will also notify the AVP of Student Services or a designee.
+The AVP of Student Services or a designee will notify the student's emergency contact within 24 hours after it is determined that the student is missing.
+If the missing student is under the age of 18 and not emancipated, the AVP of Student Services will immediately notify the student's parent or guardian in addition to his or her designated contact.